YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * From where was the data downloaded?
 * Where is it currently being stored?
 * What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
 * Are you using Datalad?
+If so, at which point did you check the data into datalad?
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location: